 Cade Filer Teacher Grant

-One grant in the amount of $500 will be awarded during each grant period (fall and spring).
+One grant in the amount of $1,000 will be awarded each year (or two $500 grants).
 The grant will be restricted to equipment/resources that can be used year after year instead of disposable or one-time uses.
 This grant is funded through an endowment from family and friends in the memory of Cade Filer.

 Spring 2008 Recipient